oslabs-beta/Dockular/README.md

 ## The Vision
 Dockular is an open source product developed to combat the resource usage challenges of working with Docker.
-Our application is a docker desktop extension that current provides two main features; Metrics and Prune.
+Our application is a docker desktop extension that currently provides two main features; Metrics and Prune.

 Metric provides container CPU/RAM monitoring allowing users to montior individual container CPU and RAM usage.
 As needed the user can then set hard usage limits for each container.